 Bad Habits Better Behaviors

 It’s ironic that when we’re babies, we want to sleep and eat.
-When we grow up and have more energy and mobility to go places and do things.
+Then we grow up and have more energy to go places and do things.
 Until we lose that and end up with back where we started with eating and sleeping.

 I tried to fight it when I was younger, like an overtired toddler, and the results were expected – a cranky human.